Ula666/AWS/README.md

 - VPC > Route Table > Create route table
 - attach the new rote table to your VPC (key: Name, Value: `eng84_ula_routeTable_db`) > Save
 - From the list of route tables, select your new route table > choose Subnet Associations > Edit Subnet Associations
 - Select your private subnet and Save

-5. Now we will create new EC2 instances:
+ **5. Now we will create new EC2 instances:**
 - Go to EC2 > Instances > Instances > Launch Instances
 - From the list of AMI choose `Ubuntu Server 16.04 LTS (HMV), SSD Volume Type`
 - On the next page choose `t2 micro` and click Next